-Prescription Drugs In-Network Pharmacy Out-of-Network Pharmacy Smoking Cessation Medications up to a 180-day supply for elig limited to two attempts to stop in Smoking Cessation .
-Retail or Mail Order Pharmacy The Plan pays 100% No copay Not covered Overseas Pharmacy Not applicable The Plan pays 100% No copay Anti-Obesity Medications Learn more at www.aetna.com/products/rxnonmedicare/data/2014/MISC/antiobesity.html.
+Prescription Drugs In-Network Pharmacy Out-of-Network Pharmacy Smoking Cessation Medications up to a 180-day supply for elig ible medications.
+See the list in Smoking Cessation . limited to two attempts to stop smoking Retail or Mail Order Pharmacy The Plan pays 100% No copay Not covered Overseas Pharmacy Not applicable The Plan pays 100% No copay Anti-Obesity Medications Learn more at www.aetna.com/products/rxnonmedicare/data/2014/MISC/antiobesity.html. intiobesity.html.
 Retail or Mail Order Pharmacy The Plan pays 100% after applicable Tier Two and Tier Three copays Not covered